-This privacy statement explains which personal data the library processes, how we use these, why we do this and how you can make your own choices regarding the use of your personal data.
+This privacy statement explains which personal data the University Library processes, how we use these, why we do this and how you can make your own choices regarding the use of your personal data.
 At the Library we value free access to information.
 Free also means that you can do this without your reading and searching behavior possibly having unforeseen consequences.

 Personal data we process